Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 Best Shopping Places & Local Markets in Santa Cruz

-There are hundreds of shops and many restaurants in this area where you can shop for local products and eat.
-If you generally ask locals about the best shopping places and restaurants in the area, it is very hard to get one answer.
+This area has hundreds of shops and many restaurants where you can shop for local products and eat.
+It is very hard to get one answer if you generally ask locals about the best shopping places and restaurants in the area.

 9. Downtown Santa Cruz